Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 # Kubernetes sample

-This folder contains a YAML file that demonstrates how to set up a complete solution in Kubernetes.
+This folder contains a series of YAML file that demonstrates how to set up a complete solution in Kubernetes.
-It installs the following components:
+It deploys the following components:

 * a Redis server
 * a Microsoft SQL Server server